 Situated on 3 acres in the beautiful Valley of the Moon, Montessori School of Sonoma’s site is one which offers an ideal country setting; peaceful, natural, safe.
 The current facility, which opened in 1984, was designed specifically for use as a school and childcare center.

-- Montessori School of Sonoma is fully licensed by the state of California and the State Department of Education.
-It is professionally affiliated with the American Montessori Society and the Professional Association of Childhood Education.
+Montessori School of Sonoma is fully licensed by the state of California and the State Department of Education.
+It is professionally affiliated with the American Montessori Society and the Professional Association for Childhood Educators.

 The Montessori method aims to build the child’s self-discipline, self-motivation, and self-confidence to allow him to fulfill his own potential.